 |Annual Indicative Student Enrolments:||1 in 2018 (new course started Oct 2018)||1 in 2018 (new course started Oct 2018)|

-The Master of Management is structured to provide you with the perfect balance of theoretical coursework and practical experience.
+The Master of Management (Tourism and Hospitality) is structured to provide you with the perfect balance of theoretical coursework and practical experience.

 - Delivery through a combination of small lectures, tutorials, workshops and industry research to cater for a range of learning styles.

 - The two-year course duration means international students may be eligible for a two-year post-study work visa.

 Upon completion of this course, graduates will be able to:

 - possess an advanced understanding of key management concepts and skills underpinning business operations.

 - critique a range of contemporary social, economic, political and cultural factors facing organisations in the new economy.

 - communicate effectively with a diverse range of stakeholders.